Officer charged in death of black teen who was shot in back

 During a second recap of last week's shooting, Rosfeld told investigators he did not see a gun and he was not sure if the teen's arm was pointed at him when he fired at 17-year-old Antwon Rose Jr.

-The 30-year-old officer had been sworn in just hours before the June 19 shooting after working at the police department for a couple weeks.
-He turned himself in and was released on $250,000 bond.
+The 30-year-old officer had been sworn in just hours before the June 19 shooting in East Pittsburgh, a small town near the city, after working at the police department for a couple weeks.
+After being charged, he turned himself in and was released on $250,000 bond.

 Criminal homicide is a broad category that includes manslaughter and murder.
 Pennsylvania prosecutors typically specify what subsection of homicide they will pursue later in the case.